-ADAPTATION TAKES TIME
+ADJUSTMENT TAKES TIME

-MENOPAUSE AS CRISIS?
+MENOPAUSE AS A CRISIS?

-My topic is actually a different one: what about separations among women who have reached midlife?
-Does one have anything to do with the other?
-Because something else happens with the decline in estrogen: we women become clearer, know more about what we want and act accordingly.
-Estrogen is the hormone that makes us women pleasing and soft.
-It shapes “typical female behavior”: Outward expression, empathy, enthusiasm, good mood.
-It makes us want to be closer to our partners.
-Estrogen increases sensory perception and sensuality.
-Dr. Dr. Beck describes this in much more detail in his book “Natural Hormones”2 (affiliate link).
-If our body now releases less estrogen, this alone can have an effect on our behavior.
-But some of us can also have an androgen surplus.
+My topic of interest is another one: what is the situation like with separations among women who have reached midlife?
+Could the one have anything to do with the other?
+With the decline of oestrogen, something else happens: we women become clearer, we know what we want and act accordingly.
+Oestrogen is the hormone that makes us women submissive and soft.
+It shapes “typical female behaviour”: Caring what others think of one, empathy, enthusiasm, enterprise, and good mood.
+It makes us increasingly seek closeness and acceptance from men.
+Oestrogen increases sensory perceptions and sensuality.
+Dr. Dr. Beck describes this in much more detail in his book “Natural Hormones”².
+So if our body now secretes less oestrogen, this alone can affect our behaviour.
+But it can also come to the point where some of us get an excess of androgens.
 Androgens are sex hormones that stimulate or control the development and maintenance of male characteristics.
 The best-known androgen is testosterone.
-And yes, women also produce testosterone.
-It increases our drive, makes us self-confident, risk-taking and active.
-Now, as testosterone becomes more permeable during menopause, we become clearer about what we want, we can also become more irritable and aggressive.
-Hormones shape our nature and of course we also change over time depending on the circumstances we’re in, the people we surround ourselves with and the things that happen to us.
-And it is more likely that others notice it than that we notice it ourselves.
-My partner once quoted someone with the following statement:
+And yes, as women we also produce testosterone.
+It increases our drive and gives us self-confidence and willingness to take risks and makes us more active.
+Now, when testosterone becomes increases during menopause, we become clearer in what we want, we can also become more irritable and aggressive.
+Hormones shape us as well as we also change over time depending on the circumstances we put ourselves in, the people we surround ourselves with and the things that happen to us.
+And often instead of ourselves, others notice this change.
+My friend once quoted someone who said

 - In 2018, women were on average about 44 years old at the time of divorce, men about 47.
 In 2000, women were about 39 and men about 41.³

-Of course, one cannot conclude from these figures that the menopause is responsible for the large number of divorces.
-But divorce is less stigmatized today, more women are employed, and so it is not surprising that more long-term marriages are divorced.
-The changes during menopause could at least have a part in this existential decision – for both women and men.
-It is also interesting to note that the majority of divorces (51.5 %).5
+Of course, one cannot conclude from these figures that menopause is responsible for a large number of divorces.
+But nowadays divorces are less stigmatised, more women are employed and so it is not surprising that more long-term marriages are divorced.
+Menopausal changes may have at least some part in this existential decision – for both women and men.
+It is also interesting to note that wives filed the majority of divorces (51.5 %).5

 2) Dr. Dr. Thomas Beck, 2016, Natürliche Hormone: Mehr Gesundheit und Lebensfreude durch einen ausgeglichenen Hormonhaushalt.
 Die Rimkus®-Methode (Partnerlink)